NicholasLuis/RocketBuilder/README.md

      b.
 Enter the values for the structural mass, fuel mass, and the engine's specific impulse for every stage
        _Tip: You can simulate the final payload by including a fuel weight of 0 in the final stage_
      c.
 Using the delta V information from the rocket (or the remaining stages), the computer will determine some potential orbital maneuvers

+### TLE Loader
+In TLE loader, choose either from _Load TLE from File_ or _Select from available TLE data_

+  1. Loading TLE from file
+     a.
+In the dialogue box, enter the full filepath and name of the TLE file to import into the program

+  2. Select from available TLE data
+     a.
+Choose from one of the example data files to see the data associated with that satellite